dkfellows/not-a-builder/README.md

 }
 ```

-It's a bit messier than that because I'm using an outer record type (hence the `Thing.Arguments` class and the `private Thing(Arguments)` constructor), but for a conventional class all that machinery could be in the sole constructor.
+It's a bit messier than that because I'm using an outer record type (hence the `Thing.Arguments` class and the `private Thing(Arguments)` constructor, all of which looks rather Builder-y on the inside), but for a conventional class all that machinery could be in the sole constructor.

-Maybe I'll do an example with a standard outer class sometime; it makes some bits clearer and others less clear.
+Maybe I'll do an example with a standard outer class sometime; it makes some bits clearer (and others less clear).